Finding the Best Places to Retire Since 2006!

 Is Maine Considered Tax Friendly for Retirement?
 No

-Cons: The air quality is below the national average.
-Summer tourist traffic, particularly around the Park, can be a headache.
+Cons: Summer tourist traffic, particularly around the Park, can be a headache.

 Notes: Racial diversity is minimal.
-Blue Hill has grown by 35% within the last decade or two.
+Blue Hill has grown by 1% within the last decade.
 Winters are very quiet, and many merchants close during the off season.
 Home prices have increased 13% since a year ago.

 Recommended as a Retirement Spot?
 Yes, but probably only as a part-time destination.